d-wid/pipewire-eq-startup-script/README.md

     #These probably need not be changed, though feel free to make changes anyway.
     NODENAME=EQ #Name of virtual device
-    PWLINKORJACKCONNECT="pw-jack jack_connect" #Replacing "pw-jack jack_connect" with "pw-link" may be possible for Pipewire 0.3.26 and above
+    PWLINKORJACKCONNECT="pw-link" #Replacing "pw-jack jack_connect" with "pw-link" may be possible for Pipewire 0.3.26 and above.
+Works as of Pipewire 1.0+
     CHECKEDPORT=$CALFFIRSTIN2
     CHECKEDPORT2=$ACTUALOUTPUTHARDWARE2